 Of course changing one’s name for convenience is not a new practice.
 In the late 18th century, for example, the Scotsman, John Paul, tried to hide his identity by becoming John Jones; this after killing two men in a mutiny attempt.
 Later he retook his old surname as a middle name to become John Paul Jones.

 Then there was the son of a Huguenot immigrant known in Boston for his skill in making teapots, false teeth, surgical instruments and copper plates.
 A legend of the American Revolution, he did not gain fame as one of those dressed as an Indian during the Boston Tea Party or as the chief messenger of the town’s Committee of Safety, but rather for his ride to Concord and Lexington warning of the British advances.
-Born Apollos Rivoire, he changed his name to Paul Revere because “… the bumpkins pronounced it easier.”
+Born Apollos Rivoire, he changed his name to Paul Revere because, he was heard to say, “… the bumpkins pronounced it easier.”

 The tenuous link between identity and name can be seen best in the entertainment field.
 Before the 1960s, most actors took new names invented by the studios because people thought designed names promoted image.
 So, for example, Doris von Kappelhoff became Doris Day and Bernard Schwartz became Tony Curtis.
 For some celebrities their name changes hardly seemed compelling by today’s experience as when Vivien Hartley became Vivien Leigh and Harriet Lake became Ann Sothern and Thomas Woodward became Tom Jones.
 But who can blame Walter Matuschanskavasky for changing his name to Walter Matthau?